Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Discretization of the governing equations

 System \eqref{eq:discretization/staggered/finite_volume_scheme} is discretized in time using the fourth-order semi-explicit Runge-Kutta method described in \cite{SanderseVeldman2019}.
-Satisfaction of \eqref{eq:discrete_volume_constraint} and \eqref{eq:discrete_volumetric_flow_constraint} is ensured by rewriting \eqref{eq:discrete_volume_constraint} into a discrete Poisson equation for the pressure.
-This equation is solved iteratively using a preconditioned conjugate gradient method.
+At each stage of the Runge-Kutta time step, a predictor-corrector algorithm is applied: the momentum equations are first solved without including the pressure terms, the discrete Poisson equation is solved for the pressure using these intermediate momenta, and the momenta are updated in a projection step using the calculated pressure.
+This ensures that the volume and volumetric flow constraints are satisfied at all stages.
+We solve \eqref{eq:discrete_pressure_Poisson} iteratively, using a preconditioned conjugate gradient method.
 The time integration method is fourth-order accurate for all variables, and requires a restriction to the CFL-number based on the eigenvalues of the TFM.